 All ATS alumni, as well as missionaries and clergy who are actively involved in ministry, may apply to the Office of Student Financial Services to audit one course and receive a grant for tuition.
-A registration fee and vehicle registration fee must be paid.
+A registration fee must be paid.

 Individuals over 60 years of age may audit and receive a grant for 80% of the normal audit tuition.
-A registration fee and vehicle registration fee must be paid.
+A registration fee must be paid.